DOSull/Spatial-Analysis-and-Modelling/labs/multivariate-analysis/04-classification-and-clustering.Rmd

 There is no easy way to define clusters beyond recognising that clusters are the groups of observations identified by a clustering method.
 Like PCA, clustering analysis depends a great deal on the interpretation of an analyst.

 What do we mean by 'similar' and 'different'?
-We extend the basic idea of distance in Euclidean (two dimensional) space where $d_{ij}=\sqrt{(x_i-x_j)^2+(y_i-y_j)^2}$, that is the square root of the sum of the squared difference in each coordinate to higher dimensions.
+We extend the basic idea of distance in Euclidean (two dimensional) space where $d_{ij} = \sqrt{(x_i-x_j)^2+(y_i-y_j)^2}$, that is the square root of the sum of the squared difference in each coordinate to higher dimensions.
 So if we are in 24 dimensional data space, we take the sum of the squared differences in each of the 24 dimensions (i.e. on each variable) between two observations, add them together and take the square root.
 Other versions of the basic idea of 'total difference' in attribute values are possible.
 An important consideration is that all the attributes be rescaled so that the differences in one particular attribute which happens to have large values associated with it don't 'drown out' differences in other variables.
 A similar concern is that we take care not to include lots of strongly correlated variables in the analysis (sometimes clustering is done on principal component scores for this reason).

 ### K-means clustering
 One common clustering approach is k-means clustering.
 The algorithm is pretty simple: